LSAT

 • Non-scored Section:

-• One non-scored section that can be either Logical Reasoning or Reading Comprehension, used to validate new questions.
+• One non-scored section, which may be either Logical Reasoning or Reading Comprehension, used to validate new questions.

 • LSAT Argumentative Writing